 I’m going to keep this guide super simple so that even if you’re a newbie SEO with absolutely NO experience or you’re an advanced SEO Ninja, you’ll be able to follow along without any stress.

-In this blog post I’m going to break things down for you, but I’m also going to back up what I’m saying with 3 over the shoulder videos that you can follow along with.
+In this blog post I’m going to break things down for you, but I’m also going to back up what I’m saying with 3 over the shoulder videos that you can follow.
 In these videos I’m going to build an outreach link from complete scratch and show you everything in that process.
 First of all to get started, here’s what you will need:

 Let’s get started…!